thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

 {% include images-gallery.html imageCollection="data-key-configuration-color" %}

+- **Use data post‑processing function** — enable a custom function to transform raw values before display.

 **Aggregation of key**

 By default, the Latest values widgets do not have the time window.
-If you enable aggregation for any data key in the '**Latest values**' widgets, the time window control will appear.
+If you enable aggregation for any data key in the **Latest values** widgets, the time window control will appear.
 You can set up aggregation for each telemetry key individually, which you want to display and at the same time do not need to store it in the database.
-The time window configuration is limited to the real-time intervals (**Current Hour/Day/Month**) and '**History**' time intervals.
-The real-time intervals like 'last 30 minutes' or 'last 24 hours' are not supported for performance reasons.
+The time window configuration is limited to the real-time intervals (**Current Hour/Day/Month**) and **History** time intervals.
+The real-time intervals like **last 30 minutes** or **last 24 hours** are not supported for performance reasons.
 If you need to store the aggregation as telemetry, follow for more details at [the link](https://thingsboard.io/docs/pe/user-guide/rule-engine-2-0/analytics-nodes/){:target="_blank"}.

 {% include images-gallery.html imageCollection="data-key-configuration-aggregation" %}